"Have fun running through different roads and characters"

 At this step, we started to add colors and images to our designs and converted it to high-fidelity versions.
 In order to improve the user experience we implemented the feedback we received.
 For example, we added more information on the character and roads page and also we added a help page for users.

 At this stage we converted our design to a high-fidelity prototype.
 We connected all screens together into a working version that was representative of our final product.
-We changed each page based on the results from usability testing.This is what we passed off to the development team for production.
+We changed each page based on the results from usability testing.
+This is what we passed off to the development team for production.

-in order to provide an inclusive and accessible experience for all we added screen readers throughout all screens.
+In order to provide an inclusive and accessible experience for all, we added screen readers throughout all screens.